EhsanMosadegh/LANDIS_2_SMOKE/README.md

-# LANDIS-to-SMOKE
+# LANDIS-2-SMOKE
-a script that processes LANDIS model fire emissions file and prepares PTINV and PTDAY files for "ptfire" sector that is processed by SMOKE.
+This script processes fire emissions from LANDIS output file and prepares PTINV and PTDAY files for "ptfire" sector that is processed by SMOKE.